talagayev/OpenMMDL/docs/openmmdl_simulation.rst

 **Running OpenMMDL-Simulation**
 ===============
-This is a detailed explanation on how to use OpenMMDL Simulation.
+This is a detailed explanation on how to use **OpenMMDL Simulation**.

 .. figure:: /_static/images/OpenMMDL_Simulation_logo.png
     :figwidth: 700px
     :align: center

-OpenMMDL-Simulation starts the MD simulation with the inputs acquired from OpenMMDL Setup.
+**OpenMMDL Simulation** starts the MD simulation with the inputs acquired from **OpenMMDL Setup**.

-This page details the variables that are required for starting the script and showcases the application of OpenMMDL Simulation.
+This page details the variables that are required for starting the script and showcases the application of **OpenMMDL Simulation**.

 Variables
 ------------------------------
-OpenMMDL-Simulation consists of mandatory and optional variables.
+**OpenMMDL Simulation** consists of mandatory and optional variables.
 The following are listed down below:

 Mandatory: